Package 'mpindex'

 .data

-A tidy data frame where each observation is the unit of analysis defined in define_mpi_specs.
+A data frame where each row is the unit of analysis.

 ...